reillymedia/sevenslegal/themes/netlify-basic/content/blog/who-has-authority-for-domestic-violence-cases.md

 +++
-categories = "Criminal Law"
-date = 2022-11-14T18:30:00Z
-pfd_file = ""
+title = "Who Has Authority for Domestic Violence Cases" categories = ["Blog", "Criminal Law", "Domestic Violence"] date = 2022-11-14T18:30:00Z pfd_file = ""
 summary = "Many things can be referred to as “domestic violence.”
 Small arguments between family members or significant others can escalate and get out of control resulting in injuries or even death.
 A call to local police may resolve the immediate situation, but it also initiates a mandated course of action which they must then follow.
-When" tags = [" Domestic Violence", "Blog"] title = "Who Has Authority for Domestic Violence Cases" url = "/criminal-attorney/authority-domestic-violence-cases"
+When" tags = ["Domestic Violence", "domestic violence law", "local laws", "state laws"] url = "/criminal-attorney/authority-domestic-violence-cases"

 +++